jlandersen/vscode-kafka/README.md

 - Locate the vscode-kafka artifact down the page and download it,
 - Unzip the archive,
 - Install the vscode-kafka-*.vsix extension by following these [instructions](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).

+## License
+MIT License.
+See [LICENSE](LICENSE) file.

+Apache, Apache Kafka, Kafka and associated logos are trademarks of the Apache Software Foundation (ASF). vscode-kafka is not affiliated with, endorsed by, or otherwise associated with the Apache Software Foundation or any of its projects.